prosyslab/flip/README.md

 # Approximated oracle with F_90 (Table 6)
 $ ./script/process-result-oracle-fail-90.py -p <project> -c <case>
 ```

+To reproduce table 5 and 6, you can execute the above commands.

+The format of the result is the same as the main results.

 ## Reproducing the experiments for different aggregation schemes (Table 7)